Cette page est disponible en français

 If right click menu is empty, once openbox-menu installed and configured, you may want to install lxmenu-data.
 It has to be necessary if your environment doesn’t provides a basic menu definition structure.

-The latest version is available on Bitbucket.
+The latest version is available on Github.

 Compilation & installation